 - Allow a view of the outside.

-- Can be used on windows in any room, including living rooms and kitchens.
+- Can be used on windows in any room, including living rooms, dining rooms, and kitchens.

-- Can be less expensive than room darkening or blackout window shades.
+- Can be less expensive than room darkening or blackout window coverings.

 Cons

-- May not provide enough privacy if your room is well-lit at night.
+- May not provide enough privacy if openness is more than 5% and your room is well-lit at night.

 - May not block out enough sunlight for your rooms that receive a lot of direct sunlight.